The impact of intraband carrier dynamics on the optical properties of two-dimensional materials: I. General theory: Introduction

-These conditions are violated in modern studies where the semiconductors are excited with high-power off-resonant THZ and optical pulses, leading to non-linear effects such as high harmonic generation \cite{Hohenleutner2015,Wu2015,Tancogne-Dejean2017,You2017}, dynamical Bloch oscillations \cite{Shubert2014,McDonald2015,Liang2018}, and high-order sidebands appearing \cite{Langer2016,Costello2021}.
-In this case, both the intra- and the inter-band terms contribute significantly, which makes the analytical solutions of the corresponding SBE complicated.
-For such type of problems, the solutions of the full SBE are performed only numerically \cite{Vampa2014,Luu2016,Schmidt2016,Katsch2020,Katsch2020_1,Lun2020,Meckbach2020,Kolesik2023}.
+These conditions are violated in modern studies where the semiconductors are excited with high-power off-resonant THz and optical pulses, leading to nonlinear effects such as high harmonic generation \cite{Hohenleutner2015,Wu2015,Tancogne-Dejean2017,You2017,Peterka2023}, dynamical Bloch oscillations \cite{Shubert2014,McDonald2015,Liang2018}, and appearance of high-order sidebands \cite{Langer2016,Costello2021}.
+In these cases, both the intra- and the inter-band terms contribute significantly, which makes the analytical solutions of the corresponding SBE complicated.
+For such a type of problems, the solutions of the full SBE are performed only numerically \cite{Vampa2014,Luu2016,Schmidt2016,Katsch2020,Katsch2020_1,Lun2020,Meckbach2020,Kolesik2023}.

-Therefore, there is a lack of analytical solutions to the SBE in the regime of high-power nonresonant optical or THz pulses applied to semiconductor crystals, where the contribution of the intraband coupling term becomes important.
-In this paper, we propose a method for counting the intraband term by considering SBE in a moving coordinate frame in momentum space.
-As an example, we demonstrate this approach for a semiconducting transition-metal dichalcogenide (S-TMD) monolayer irradiated by a circularly polarized light pulse.
+Therefore, there is a lack of analytical solutions to the SBE in the regime of high-power off-resonant optical or THz pulses applied to semiconductor crystals, where the contribution of the intraband coupling term becomes important.
+To clarify the role of the intraband term, we derive the SBE in the most general form for the important case of two-dimensional semiconductors irradiated by an off-resonant strong optical pulse.
+We then customize these equations for a semiconducting transition-metal dichalcogenide (S-TMD) monolayer irradiated by a circularly polarized light pulse and analyze the role of intra- and inter-band coupling terms in them.
+We propose a method for accounting for the intraband term by considering the SBE in a moving coordinate frame in momentum space.
+Using this approach, we obtain an analytical expression for the polarization induced by the optical pump in the S-TMD monolayer.
+We observe that this result consists of two contributions, associated with the intra- and inter-band coupling terms in the SBE.
+The impact of each term to the total result as a function of the pump-pulse parameters and material properties of the S-TMD monolayer is studied.